Syntax Cache

 Tips

-• ✨Apply distance falloff before thresholding so edges always become water, creating a natural island boundary.
+• ✨Apply distance falloff before thresholding so edges always become water — this is what gives you a clean island shape instead of terrain that bleeds off the map edges.

 Syntax Cache